Have you ever had a Whole of Life policy with General Portfolio?

 - I did not ask General Portfolio to set-up my whole of life policy.

-- I was not told by General Portfolio that my Life Cover premiums could fluctuate.
+- I was not informed by General Portfolio that my Life Cover premiums could fluctuate.

-- I was told by General Portfolio that my Life Cover would pay the full amount on first death.
+- I was advised by General Portfolio that my Life Cover would pay the full amount on first death.

 - General Portfolio made me feel pressured into taking out the whole of life policy.